thomash-acinq/bolts/04-onion-routing.md

     - SHOULD then retry routing and sending the payment.
   - MAY use the data specified in the various failure types for debugging purposes.

+# Onion Messages

+Onion messages allow peers to use existing connections to query for invoices (see [BOLT 12](12-offer-encoding.md)).
+Like gossip messages, they are not associated with a particular local channel.
+Like HTLCs, they use [onion messages](#onion-message-payload-format) protocol for end-to-end encryption.

+Onion messages are unreliable: in particular, they are designed to be cheap to process and require no storage to forward.
+As a result, there is no error returned from intermediary nodes.

+For consistency, all onion messages use [Route Blinding](#route-blinding).

+## The `onion_message` Message

+1. type: 513 (`onion_message`) (`option_onion_messages`)
+2. data:
+    * [`point`:`blinding`]
+    * [`u16`:`len`]
+    * [`len*byte`:`onionmsg`]

+## Requirements

+The writer:
+- MUST populate the per-hop payloads as described in [Onion Message Payload Format](onion-message-payload-format).
+- SHOULD retry via a different route if it expects a response and doesn't receive one after a reasonable period.
+- SHOULD set `len` to 1366 or 32834.

+The reader:
+- MUST handle the per-hop payloads as described in [Onion Message Payload Format](onion-message-payload-format).
+- SHOULD accept onion messages from peers without an established channel.
+- MAY rate-limit messages by dropping them.

+## Rationale

+All onion messages are blinded, even though this overhead is not always necessary (33 bytes here, the 16-byte MAC for each enctlv in the onion).
+This blinding allows nodes to use a path provided by others without knowing its contents.
+Using it universally simplifies implementations a little, and makes it more difficult to distinguish onion messages.

+`len` allows larger messages to be sent than the standard 1300 bytes allowed for an HTLC onion, but this should be used sparingly as it is reduces anonymity set, hence the recommendation that it either look like an HTLC onion, or if larger, be a fixed size.

 # Test Vector